bbauska/zombiePolitics/README.md

 not merely for govemment but for democracy itself The rage will continue and the flirtations with violence will mount.
-Going rogue is now a metaphor for the death of democratic values and support for modes of symbolic and potentially real vio­ lence in which all vestiges of thought, self-reflection, and dialogue are destroyed.
+Going rogue is now a metaphor for the death of democratic values and support for modes of symbolic and potentially real vio­ lence in which all vestiges of thought, self-reflection, and dialogue are destroyed.</p>

-As I have pointed out throughout this book, while the presence of zombies seems to dominate the news and the American political and cultural landscape, it does not signal the end of democratic politics.
+<p>As I have pointed out throughout this book, while the presence of zombies
+seems to dominate the news and the American political and cultural landscape, it does not signal the end of democratic politics.
 In fact, the increasing presence of the hyper-dead makes the need for resistance to such a politics all the more obvious,